An unexpected topological censor: Abstract

 \section{Abstract}

 Morris-Thorne wormholes with a cosmological constant $\Lambda$ have been studied extensively, even allowing $\Lambda$ to be replaced by a space variable scalar.
 These wormholes cannot exist, however, if $\Lambda$ is both space and time dependent.
-Such a $\Lambda$ will therefore act as a topological censor. \\ \phantom{a}\\ PAC numbers: 04.20.Jb, 04.20.Gz
+Such a $\Lambda$ will therefore act as a topological censor.
+While not likely to have a bearing on the present, possible cosmological consequences of inflation cannot be discounted. \\ \phantom{a}\\ PAC numbers: 04.20.Jb, 04.20.Gz